Recycling in Multifamily Housing Units

 Q. How should residents dispose of items such as electronics and household chemicals?

 A: Some chemicals used in the home are toxic and should not be disposed with regular garbage.
 These include herbicides and pesticides, flea and tick products, gasoline, paint thinners and fluorescent tubes.
 Items like this should be taken to a household hazardous waste collection, hosted by the Lincoln-Lancaster County Health Department.
 For more information, visit lincoln.ne.gov (keyword: household).

 Q. What options are available for recycling if it is not provided onsite?

-A: You can encourage residents of multi-family units to use the recycling drop-off sites located throughout the City.
-You'll find the recycling sites closest to your apartment building at recycle.lincoln.ne.gov.
+A: You can encourage residents of multi-family units to use the public recycling collection sites located throughout the City.
+You'll find the recycling site closest to your apartment building at recycle.lincoln.ne.gov.
 You can also create your own recycling system to collect accepted materials and transport it yourself instead of contracting with a hauler.

 Appendix A Waste Tracking

 Capacity & Cost (31 K)

 - Appendix D Tips for Storing Recyclables in your Apartment (30 K)

 - Appendix E Sample Move-In Letter (32 K)